JB Pritzker: Early political involvement

-Work as D.C. staffer
+1980s and 1990s

-In the 1980s, Pritzker served on the legislative staffs of U.S. representative Tom Lantos, U.S. senator Terry Sanford, and U.S. senator Alan J. Dixon, making trade and transportation issues a top priority.
-After his career in Washington, D.C., Pritzker founded Democratic Leadership for the 21st Century, a national organization dedicated to attracting voters under 40 to the Democratic Party.
+Pritzker first became involved in politics while an undergraduate student at Duke University, volunteering for Terry Sanford's 1986 campaign for the U.S. Senate.
+After graduating from Duke in 1987, Pritzker moved to Washington, D.C., to work on Capitol Hill.
+He served on the legislative staffs of Congressman Tom Lantos of California and Senator Alan J. Dixon of Illinois, focusing on trade and transportation issues.
+After his career as a staffer, Pritzker founded Democratic Leadership for the 21st Century, a national organization dedicated to attracting voters under 40 to the Democratic Party, in 1991.